Skip to content

 Student Directory Information

-Parents and 18-year-old students have the right to opt out of the disclosure of directory information by contacting their school principal.
+Parents/guardians and 18-year-old students have the right to opt out of the disclosure of directory information by contacting their school principal.

-Parents should also inform the principal if they do not wish their child’s likeness to be included on the district website, Facebook page, or in occasional photos or videos taken by district staff for school-related purposes.
+Parents should also inform the principal if they do not wish their child’s likeness to be included on the district website, Facebook page or in occasional photos or videos taken by district staff for school-related purposes.

 In accordance with The No Child Left Behind Act of 2001 and The National Defense Authorization Act for Fiscal Year 2002, the school district routinely discloses names, addresses and telephone numbers of juniors and seniors to military recruiters upon request, unless a parent requests such information not be disclosed without their written consent.
 Typically, disclosed information includes names, addresses and telephone numbers.
 If parents do not wish this information be released, they should send a letter to the school principal.